-Bernard Flynn, Adjunct Professor of Philosophy, teaches courses on modern and contemporary French philosophy.
-His most recent books are Political Philosophy at the Closure of Metaphysics (1996), The Philosophy of Claude Lefort: Interpreting the Political (2005), and coeditor of Merleau-Ponty and the Possibilities of Philosophy (SUNY press, 2010).
+Bernard Flynn, Adjunct Professor of Philosophy teaches courses in Modern and Contemporary French philosophy.
+In addition he gives courses in modern philosophy (Descartes and Hume) and in Political Philosophy (Machiavelli, Hobbes, Lefort).
+His most recent books are Political Philosophy at the Closure of Metaphysics (1996), The Philosophy of Claude Lefort: Interpreting the Political (2005) and coeditor of Merleau-Ponty and the Possibilities of Philosophy (SUNY press 2010).
+His current research is in Theories of Secularization and in Political Theology.